wp-plugins/tinywebgallery-wrapper/readme.txt

 1. Click Plugins, Add New
 1. Search for TinyWebGallery
 1. Install and Activate it
-1. Place '[twg secuitykey=""]' in your pages or posts or use the widget.
+1. Place '[twg securitykey=""]' in your pages or posts or use the widget.

 *Using FTP*

 1. Upload 'tinywebgallery-wrapper' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place '[twg secuitykey=""]' in your pages or posts or use the widget.
+1. Place '[twg securitykey=""]' in your pages or posts or use the widget.

 == Frequently Asked Questions ==
 *Working with the Shortcodes*